List of Hill Street Blues characters: Sergeant Philip "Phil" Freemason Esterhaus

 Esterhaus is the desk sergeant, in charge of the uniformed officers, and is rarely seen outside of the station house.
+He is the only one at the station that calls Captain Furillo by his given name, Francis.
 Until season 4, each show opens with Esterhaus's morning briefing during roll call, which always ends with his catchphrase "Let's be careful out there."
 His speech is filled with complex syntax but his kindly and warm manner endears him to the officers who deeply respect him.
 While on duty, he maintains a calm and professional demeanor, but has lost his temper in a few extreme cases (such as when his treasured Buick was stolen).
 He passed the lieutenant examination four times, but never advanced in rank — three times due to budget limitations, and the fourth without explanation.
 Divorced from his first wife, he nearly marries his 18-year-old girlfriend at the end of season 1, until the appearance of Grace Gardner causes him to call off the marriage.
 He then begins a passionate relationship with Grace.
 Three seasons later, he dies during a romantic tryst with Grace; this was written due to Michael Conrad's death from urethral cancer on November 22, 1983.